theMontilab/theMontilab/index.md

 ---
 ---

-# theMontilab's Website
+# The Monti lab

-An engaging 1-3 sentence description of your lab.
+Laboratory of innovation in chemical genomics & drug optimisation.

 {% include section.html %}